 As part of the AmeriCorps service requirement, all members are required to recruit non-AmeriCorps volunteers and record recruitment efforts.
 Non- AmeriCorps volunteers can be recruited or directly supervised by AmeriCorps members.
-There is space on the monthly progress report form to record the volunteer category (i.e. youth, college student, baby boomer, or seniors), description of recruitment activities, and the number of volunteers recruited.
+There is space on the progress report form to record the description of recruitment activities, and the number of volunteers recruited.
 Volunteer recruitment is not limited to seeking volunteers to serve at the host site the AmeriCorps member is serving.
 Members may also recruit other volunteers for other service events and National Days of Service.